cjnankervis/Re-Climate/README.md

 ## Hazard Indices
 **Mapped country-wide town/ city indices, useful for a snapshot overview of acute seasonal climate hazards

 Hazard indices are based on a shift-of-the-tail approach that compares daily distribution to a baseline climatology.
 Climate hazards indices include precipitation, drought, SPI, hail, aridity, humidity, solar, wind, heat and cold.
-These are scaled from 1 - 9, with the extremes in the index indicating probability shifted by 4 deciles below or above its local climatology reference, with 5 indicating the forecast is on par with climate expectations for the current forecast month or season.
+These are scaled from 1 - 9, with the extremes in the index indicating probability shifted by 4 deciles below or above its local climatology reference, with 5 indicating the forecast is on par with baseline climate expectations for the current forecast month or season.
 To request this climate data, see [hazard indices example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/HazardIndices_example.json).
 See further [documentation](https://re-climate.co.uk/docs/hazard-indices/).

 ## Departures (Anomalies)
 **Country-wide ASCII grid/ town or city CSV provided at a monthly granularity; a departure forecast useful for a big-picture seasonal overview